dsohn97/Drone-Demo/README.md

 # CameraDemo

-Welcome to the Dronflight Demo FUSEE App which shows different Methods to Create a Camera Pespective in 1st and 3rd Person.
+Welcome to the Dronflight Demo FUSEE App which shows one method to Create a Camera Pespective in 1st and 3rd Person.

 `Droneflight.cs` contains the source code for a working FUSEE application showing a 3D drone model with 3 different camera types.